 Ralph`s precursor family and father

 Ralph’s 1102 grants were the largest alienation’s of manor lands by the de Lacy’s to that date.
 (Henry the 1st confiscated the Bowland lands from Roger de Poitou in 1102 and banished him from England and replaced him with the de Lacy`s).
 Blood connections were almost always the bases for feudal manor grants after the conquest when the Normans were a usurper minority.
 The charter affirmations of lands to Ralph by the de Lacy’s was undoubtedly due to the advantageous strategic location of Clitheroe.
-It`s castle rock defensive topography and location being able to secure the growing de Lacy barony.
-The de Lacy`s may have also wanted Ralph the Red to represent the new paramount feudal family`s presence in that area.
-It is probably why Ralph establishes a church at the same time at Mitton manor. http://tinyurl.com/de-Lacy-s
+It`s castle rock defensive topography being able to secure the growing de Lacy barony.
+Clitheroe`s castle became linked to Pontefract after 1102.
+The barony then straddled the north of England linking both sides of the Pennines.
+This creating a travel corridor that outlasted both these medieval estates of the de Lacy`s to this day.
+The de Lacy`s most likely wanted Ralph the Red to represent the new paramount de Lacy family`s to secure that area.
+It is probably why Ralph also establishes a church in 1103 at Mitton manor. http://tinyurl.com/de-Lacy-s

 “Robert de Lacy had one illegitimate child by an unknown mistress”;